mhinze/le_nlog/README.md

 With that done, you are ready to send logs to Logentries.

-In each class you wish to log from, enter the following using directives at the top if not already there:
+In each class you wish to log from, enter the following using directive at the top if it is not already there:

 	using NLog;
-	using NLog.Config;

 Then create this object at class-level: